berkmancenter/classifurlr/doc/classification_api.md

 **status**

 The status of the request/response data as determined by the classifications.
-The status attribute is a simplified way to examine a classification as it is just a string and will be one of the following: up, down, blocked, undetermined.
+The status attribute is a simplified way to examine a classification as it is just a string and will be one of the following: up, down, block_page, or null/undetermined.

 **available**